ehlesp/smallab-k8s-pve-guide/G023 - K3s cluster setup 06 ~ Debian VM template and backup.md

     - `VM`: the id of the VM you're restoring.

-    - `Bandwith Limit`: this parameter is to restrict the system's resources taken up by the restoration process, and limit the impact it will have in your system performance.
+    - `Bandwidth Limit`: this parameter is to restrict the system's resources taken up by the restoration process, and limit the impact it will have in your system performance.

     - `Start after restore`: makes the restored VM start immediately after being restore, although this won't work on a VM template.